tom-sapletta-com/tom-sapletta-com/README.md

 ...
 Hello in [OSS](https://en.wikipedia.org/wiki/Open-source_software) World!

-I'm Tom ... some backend developer mostly focused on PHP, JAVA, JavaScript, Python, Bash
+I'm Tom, DevOps focused on PHP, JAVA, JavaScript/NodeJS/Deno, Python, Bash, ...
+🔭 I’m currently working on Softreck Projects

-I am here to improve my management skills and to share my ideas in: video/app streaming, education, functional thinking
+I am here to improve my management skills and to share my ideas in areas:
++ application streaming
++ functional thinking
++ wetware, devops, domains, microfrontends

 Feel free to use my code, I spent many hours to give my ideas life, but it's still not perfect, don't hesitate to improve the code and use it to your own projects!